How to become an insurance agent

 • Develop an online presence.
 Having a digital presence helps clients find you before they know you exist.
 It also helps them learn about your product knowledge and reputation before they choose to buy.

 Hi, come work with us: NEXT Insurance allows appointed agents to quote and bind online for 1,300+ professions.
 We offer instant online quotes for all policies with no underwriting delays.
 Plus, we issue same-day logins for more sole proprietors and independent agents.
-Learn more and join us as an appointed agent
+Learn more and join us as an appointed agent.

-How to find clients for your insurance business
+3. Find clients for your insurance business

 First, you need to figure out your ideal customers: families, corporations, small businesses or a combination of these groups.